 We have adopted an independent directors compensation plan, which operates as a sub-plan of our long-term incentive plan (described below) pursuant to which each of our independent directors was entitled, subject to the plan's conditions and restrictions, to receive an initial grant of 5,000 shares of restricted stock when we have raised \$2,000,000 in gross offering proceeds.
 Each subsequent independent director that joins our board of directors, including those directors elected to our board pursuant to the merger agreement, will receive an initial grant of 5,000 shares of restricted stock upon his or her election to our board of directors.
-In addition, on the date following an independent director's reelection to our board of directors, he or she will receive an additional grant of 2,500 shares of restricted stock upon each of the first four annual meetings of stockholders when he or she is reelected to our board of directors.
-The restricted stock will generally vest and become non-forfeitable in equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier of (1) the termination of the independent director's service as a director due to death or disability, or (2) we experience a change in control.
-All directors receive reimbursement of reasonable out-of-pocket expenses incurred in connection with attending meetings of the board of directors.
+In addition, on the date following an independent director's reelection to our board of directors, he or she will receive an additional grant of 2,500 shares of restricted stock will generally vest and become non-forfeitable in equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier of (1) the termination of the independent director's service as a director due to death or disability, or (2) we experience a change in control.
+All directors.
 If a director is also one of our executive officers, we will not pay any compensation to such person for services rendered as a director.